Office for Teaching, Education and Research

 Individuals from racial and ethnic groups that have been shown by the NSF to be underrepresented in health-related sciences on a national basis (see data and the report Women, Minorities, and Persons with Disabilities in Science and Engineering).
-The following racial and ethnic groups have been shown to be underrepresented in biomedical research: Blacks or African Americans; Hispanics or Latinos; American Indians or Alaska Natives; Native Hawaiians; and other Pacific Islanders.
+The following racial and ethnic groups have been shown to be underrepresented in biomedical research: Black or African Americans; Hispanics or Latinos; American Indians or Alaska Natives; Native Hawaiians; and other Pacific Islanders.

-DACA and DREAMers are encouraged to apply.
+DACA and DREAMers are particularly encouraged to apply.
 We only require that you be legally able to work in the United States.

 Please prepare to submit as part of your application process a resume that includes: